wdas03/climate-modelling/journal.md

 # March 30, 2025
 Worked more on data integration with elevation and slope data, and mainly on problem statement 1 of abstract.md.
 Made some more progress with data curation and planning to test a few ML models.

+# April 2, 2025
+Finally got integrated ignition data after hours of running conus notebook.
+Next steps is to do somebaseline evaluations.